Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Optimizations with schema knowledge

+\begin{example}[\autoref{ex:queryPlans} continued] First consider relation $U$ to be deterministic: $q_1 \datarule R(x), S(x), T(x,y), U^d(y)$. \Autoref{Fig_PartialDissociationOrderExample_c} shows that $\rho(q) = \PP{q^{\Delta_3}} = \PP{q}$ and thus the query is safe.
+Put differently, there is only one \emph{minimal safe equivalence class} $\Delta_0 \equiv^p \Delta_3$, and our modified algorithm returns $P_{\Delta_3}$ as single minimal plan.
+Next consider $S$ to be deterministic: $q_2 \datarule R(x), S^d(x), T(x,y), U(y)$.
+The query is now in an equivalence class with $\Delta_2$ (\autoref{Fig_PartialDissociationOrderExample_d}).
+However, neither $\Delta_0$ nor $\Delta_2$ is hierarchical and thus the query is hard.
+Also, $\Delta_3$ is in a minimal safe equivalence class with $\Delta_6$, the latter of which has fewer constraints on the joins.
+Thus, the algorithm returns $P_{\Delta_4}$ and $P_{\Delta_6}$ as the least constrained plans, one from each minimum safe equivalence class. \markend \end{example}

-We end with a short comment on actual implementation.
-In practice, deterministic relations do not have a probabilistic attribute, which simplifies the calculations.
-Consider the subplan $P=\joinp{x,z}{T^d(z), R^d(x,z), M(x,y,z,u)}$ in \autoref{Fig_ExampleDeterministicRelations}.
-This subquery is specified as join with standard semantics $T(x,y,z,u,p) \datarule T(z), R(x,z), M(x,y,z,u,p)$ over the input relations with $p$ as the probability attribute.
+We end with a short commend on actual implementation in SQL: In practice, deterministic relations do not have a probabilistic attribute, which simplifies the calculations.
+Consider a plan $P=\joinp{x,z}{T^d(z), R^d(x,z), M(x,y,z,u)}$.
+This query is specified as join with standard semantics $T(x,y,z,u,p) \datarule T(z), R(x,z), M(x,y,z,u,p)$ over the input relations with $p$ as the probability attribute.